OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/CreateRegressionTestCommandFile/CreateRegressionTestCommandFile.md

 #
 # Explanation of columns:
 #
+# Num:
-# Num: count of the tests
+#   Running count of the tests.
+#   Use a text file without numbers to compare differences.
+# Enabled:
+#   Default is TRUE.
-# Enabled: TRUE if test enabled or FALSE if "#@enabled false" in command file
+#   FALSE if "#@enabled False" anywhere in the command file.
+#   FALSE if any "#@enabledif ..." criteria are not met for the command file.
+# Run Time:
-# Run Time: run time in milliseconds
+#    Run time in milliseconds.
+#    Use table output to see this column.
 # Test Pass/Fail:
 #    The test status below may be PASS or FAIL (or blank if disabled).
 #    A test will pass if the command file actual status matches the expected status.
 #    Disabled tests are not run and do not count as PASS or FAIL.
 #    Search for *FAIL* to find failed tests.
 # Commands Expected Status:
-#    Default is assumed to be SUCCESS.
+#    Default is SUCCESS.
-#    "#@expectedStatus Warning|Failure" comment in command file overrides default.
+#    "#@expectedStatus Warning|Failure" comment in the command file overrides the default.
 # Commands Actual Status:
 #    The most severe status (Success|Warning|Failure) for each command file.
 #